danpla/dpscreenocr/doc/manual.md

 ## Notification area icon

 dpScreenOCR has an icon in the notification area.
-You can toggle visibility of the window either from the icon's context menu or by activating the icon (left or middle mouse click, depending on the platform).
+You can toggle visibility of the window either by activating the icon (left or middle mouse click, depending on the platform), or via its context menu.

 # Tweaking